Skip to content

 The shift to remote and hybrid work models has expanded the endpoint perimeter for most tax practices.
 A remote employee accessing Drake Tax or Lacerte from a home workstation over a personal internet connection represents an endpoint that must be protected under IRS Publication 4557 — regardless of whether the firm owns that device.

 Bring-your-own-device (BYOD) arrangements create particular compliance challenges.
 The IRS requirement covers "all devices that access, store, or transmit taxpayer information" — which includes personal devices used for work.
 Practices must either mandate enrollment of personal devices in the firm's endpoint protection management system or prohibit personal devices from accessing client data entirely.
-Neither approach is costless, but the compliance obligation is clear.

 For remote employees, a properly configured firewall and VPN with split-tunneling disabled provide network-layer controls that complement endpoint protection.
 These controls ensure that traffic from remote endpoints passes through centrally managed security infrastructure rather than connecting directly to tax software over unmonitored internet connections.

 Cloud-based tax software accessed through a browser does not eliminate the need for endpoint protection on the accessing device.
 Keyloggers, credential-stealing malware, and session hijacking tools operate on the endpoint — not the server — and intercept credentials before they ever reach the cloud application's authentication layer.
-The question of whether your tax preparation software is secure for client data is inseparable from whether the devices accessing it are protected.
-Endpoint protection remains essential regardless of where the tax software itself runs.

 Understanding the Total Cost of Inadequate Protection

-The FTC Safeguards Rule's penalty structure makes the math even clearer.
-Under GLBA, the FTC can impose civil penalties of up to $100,000 per violation — and each client record compromised through inadequate endpoint protection can constitute a separate violation.
-A breach exposing 500 client records isn't one $100,000 penalty; it's a potential exposure that regulators have used to impose seven-figure settlements against firms that demonstrably failed to meet the "continuous monitoring" standard.
+Tax practices often evaluate antivirus for tax professionals primarily on licensing cost per endpoint.
+That framing misses the actual financial exposure.
+The FTC Safeguards Rule's penalty structure makes the math clear: Under GLBA, the FTC can impose civil penalties of up to $100,000 per violation — and each client record compromised through inadequate endpoint protection can constitute a separate violation.

-That standard matters specifically for antivirus selection.
-The FTC has explicitly stated in enforcement guidance that point-in-time scanning without continuous behavioral monitoring does not satisfy the Safeguards Rule for financial institutions handling consumer data.
 Traditional antivirus, by design, is a point-in-time tool — it scans what it can see, when it runs.
 Continuous behavioral monitoring is an EDR and MDR capability, not an antivirus one.
+For firms needing to address multiple obligations at once, the all-in-one compliance package combines endpoint protection, WISP documentation, and security awareness training.

 Book a Free Tax Cybersecurity Assessment